-Global Maritime History are pleased to announce the provisional conference programme for the Maritime Toxic Masculinity Digital Conference, which will go live on our website on Friday, April 26.
-We are excited by the extensive range of topics that our presenters will be discussing.
+Global Maritime History are pleased to announce the conference programme for the Maritime Toxic Masculinity Digital Conference, which will go live on our website on Friday, April 26 at 8:30 EST. We are excited by the extensive range of topics that our presenters will be discussing.
 The digital conference format provides us with the flexibility to hear from a diverse group of speakers and to accommodate creative projects.
-We hope that those who are interested will follow the conference proceedings through the website and through the conference hashtag, #maritimetoxicmasc, on Twitter, where we’ll be hosting a lively digital discussion.
+We hope that those who are interested will follow the conference proceedings through the website and through the conference hashtag, #maritimetoxicmasc, on Twitter.
+We’ll be taking questions for the presenters on both Twitter and the website and are looking forward to a lively digital discussion.

 Panel 1: Hostility: Masculine Violence and Xenophobia

 Ankita Das: “War, Travel, and the Turmoiled Self: Narrative of an Odia Soldier”